Education - SEND (Special Educational Needs and Disabilities)

 Research

-The School of Education is a thriving centre for educational research and teacher professional development.
+The School of Education, Humanities and Languages is a thriving centre for educational research and teacher professional development.
 Students on master's level programmes therefore join a large research community comprising researchers at all levels of higher education study.

 We hold two major research conferences each year - the School of Education Research Conference and the EdD Colloquium.
 All students are invited to attend our annual Research Seminar Series (which attracts both internal and external speakers).
 We also organise a number of conferences, lectures, seminars and debates, some of which have an international reach.